elegant-scipy/elegant-scipy/markdown/ch5.markdown

 One such problem is the comparison of image segmentations.
 (Review chapter 3 for a definition of segmentation.)

-The code sample motivating this chapter uses sparse matrices twice: once to compute a *contingency matrix* that counts the correspondence of labels between two segmentations, and again to use that contingency matrix to compute the *variation of information*, which measures the differences between segmentations.
+The code sample motivating this chapter uses sparse matrices twice: First, we use code nominated by Andreas Mueller to compute a *contingency matrix* that counts the correspondence of labels between two segmentations.
+Then, with suggestions from Jaime Fernández del Río and Warren Weckesser, we use that contingency matrix to compute the *variation of information*, which measures the differences between segmentations.

 ```python
 def variation_of_information(x, y):